IntellectualSites/fastasyncvoxelsniper/README.md

 Java HotSpot(TM) Client VM (build 23.3-b01, mixed mode)
 ```

-Additional Information like what java version the server runs on would be appriciated, but is not required at all times.
+Additional Information like what java version the server runs on would be appreciated, but is not required at all times.

 ### Enhancement Request